great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 Environment variables securely store your GX Cloud access credentials.
 The GX Cloud agent runs open source GX code in GX Cloud, and it allows you to securely access your data without connecting to it or interacting with it directly.

-1. Set the following environment variables:
+1. Start the Docker Engine.

-    - `GX_CLOUD_ACCESS_TOKEN` - The user access token you generated previously.

-    - `GX_CLOUD_ORGANIZATION_ID` - The Organization ID you copied previously.

-    To set the environment variables, see the documentation specific to your operating system.

-2. Optional.
-If you created a temporary file to record your user access token and Organization ID, delete it.

-3. Run the following code to start the GX Cloud agent:
+2. Run the following code to set the `GX_CLOUD_ACCESS_TOKEN` and `GX_CLOUD_ORGANIZATION_ID` environment variables, install GX Cloud and its dependencies, and start the GX Cloud agent:

     ```bash title="Terminal input"
-    gx-agent
+    docker run -e GX_CLOUD_ACCESS_TOKEN="<user_access_token>" -e GX_CLOUD_ORGANIZATION_ID="<organization_id>" greatexpectations/agent
     ```
+    Replace `user_access_token` and `organization_id` with the values you copied previously.

+3. Optional.
+If you created a temporary file to record your user access token and Organization ID, delete it.

+4. Optional.
+Run `docker ps` or open Docker Desktop to confirm the agent is running

     If you stop the GX Cloud agent, close the terminal, and open a new terminal you'll need to set the environment variables again.